 Hidden treasures in cities in Italy!.
-From Rome (the Eternal City, with its stunning architecture like the Colosseum and the Roman Forum and delicious food), travel to Spoleto (ancient city on the foothill of the Apennines, famous for its historical Festival dei Due Mondi) after that, to Perugia (Umbria`s capital, famous for its preserved historic centre, architecture and chocolate making factory) and finally, to Florence (capital of Italy’s Tuscany region, is home to many masterpieces of Renaissance art and architecture) by Train.
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.
+From Rome (the Eternal City, with its Colosseum, Roman Forum and delicious food), travel to Spoleto (ancient city on the foothill of the Apennines, famous for its historical Festival dei Due Mondi) after that, to Perugia (Umbria`s capital, famous for its preserved historic centre, architecture and chocolate making factory) and finally, to Florence (capital of Italy’s Tuscany region, is home to Renaissance art and architecture), connected by train rides.

 The site of the city is among the most dramatic in Europe, rising above the almost-vertical faces of tufa cliffs that are completed by defensive walls built of the same stone.